buzzware/cascade/api_docs/using_cascade/in_depth/freshness_and_fallback.md

 `var diary = await GetDiary(cascade,diaryId,RequestOp.FRESHNESS_FRESHEST);   // 0 freshness`

-and not cause any real problems, except for the following possible surprises :
+it would still work and not cause any real problems, except for the following possible surprises :

 1. the Diary property of each DiaryItem will be populated with a different Diary instance having the same id as the diary variable
 2. none of the Diary instances will be the same as the diary variable instance